jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 51: July 27th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked through Flexbox Zombies and worked on JS Calculator.
+So close but still little bugs to fix.

+**Thoughts**: Hoping I can figure out how to make my logic work better to prevent errors like multiple zeros or decimals.

 ### Day 50: July 26th, 2017

 **Today's Progress**: Coded for 180 minutes.
 Worked through Flexbox Zombies and on JS Calculator.
 95% done!
 Just have to handle errors.